simeydotme/sparticles/README.md

 Determine the shape of all the particles.
 If an array of shapes (`[ "circle", "star", "diamond" ]`) is given, then each particle will be assigned a random shape form the array.
-Additionally `"image"` can be used to define a custom particle shape from an image.
+Additionally `"image"` can be used to [define a custom particle shape from an image when combined with `imageUrl`](#imageUrl).

 ## `imageUrl`
 - Type: `String` / `Array<String>`